gpablocaraballo/nodeMongoJWTJest/README.md

 # node + mongodb + auth jwt + integration testing
-Nodejs example working with mongoose, jwt for auth and jest for testing_ This project are using mongodb-memory-server for integration test_ Also i used supertest and tools like nodemon_
+Nodejs example working with mongoose, jwt for auth and jest for testing.
+This project are using mongodb-memory-server for integration test.
+Also i used supertest and tools like nodemon.

 ### INSTRUCTIONS STEPS 📋